 Alternate these photos with images that inspire and directly relate to your work, to engage your target customers.
-Connect with fellow jewelry sellers to promote one another’s work on social media.
+Connect with fellow jewelry sellers or fashion designers to promote one another’s work on social media.
 Use relevant hashtags surrounding your niche.
 Ask your network for feedback of what they want.
-You’ll be able build a network of potential customers who are authentically engaged with your brand.
+You’ll be able to build a network of potential customers who are authentically engaged with your brand.
 To learn more about marketing your jewelry, check out this in-depth article.

 7. Listen and Adapt

 It’s important to look at your business from an analytical perspective as you master how to sell jewelry online.
 Certain styles may fly off off the shelves, while others simply don’t sell.
-Examine where you have the most sales, and higher profit margins.
+Examine where you have the most sales and higher profit margins.
 Ask for feedback.
 Take notes.
 Your customers and social media network will let you know which pieces are most appealing.
-Adjust your offerings to meet your demands of your customer base.
+Adjust your offerings to meet the demands of your customer base.

 Consider offering pieces that have a similar style, but varying levels of detail and material costs.
 This way, a customer who loves a specific style may be able to purchase an item that is otherwise cost prohibitive.
 At the same time, if a certain style is performing really well, you may want to consider offering a higher end version of the piece.